rikp777/Portfolio/content/projects/minor/learning-objectives.md

 ### Contribution

 I was the scrum leader during the definition phase of the project.
 This meant that I was the first to define the tasks within the group and then assign them.
 I also have a big role within the creation of challenges within our platform.
 In doing so, I made sure that there was a set format and a set theme.
 The theme has to do with aliens who try to infiltrate our society.
 It is up to the trainee to track down these aliens.
 I have also contributed to the research within our group by helping to formulate the research questions.
 I also made sure there was good communication within the group so that everyone knows what they are doing and the other way around.
+During the final sprint we showed all our challenges within our platform.
+We did this as a group in the form of a workshop with other students.
+These students gave feedback about our final challenges.
+After that we transformed the two group project is to one whole platform with combined challenges from both groups.

 ### Conclusion